jwhite007/Getting_and_Cleaning_Data_Course_Project/CodeBook.md

 - fBodyGyroMag
 - fBodyGyroJerkMag

-The final dataset is comprised of variables estimated from the above features and are:
+The final dataset is comprised of variables estimated from the above features.
+These estimated values are denoted as "summary features" in the documentation for run_analysis.R and are:

 - mean(): Mean value
 - std(): Standard deviation